zedlopez/ifm/Writing with Inform.md

 ^^{variables: global <-- values: varying <-- global variables} ^^{defining: global variables} ^^{Inform 6 equivalent: global variable} ^^{(that varies), in defining global variables+sourcepart+} ^^{(which varies), in defining global variables+sourcepart+} ^^{(initially), in defining global variables+sourcepart+} ^^{location (- object)+glob+} ^^{kinds: default values of kinds} ^^{type-checking: for global variables} ^^{Kinds page of Index panel+ui+} ^^{user interface: Index panel: Kinds page} ^^{Index panel+ui+: Kinds page}

-Sometimes a value important to the simulated world will not naturally belong to any thing or room, and should not be kept in a property.
-In fact, we have seen a value that varies already: "location", which holds the room in which the story is presently taking place.
+Sometimes a value important to the simulated world will not naturally belong to any `thing` or `room`, because it is not a property of anything in particular.
+In fact, we have seen a value that varies already: `location`, which holds the `room` in which the story is presently taking place (properly speaking, which encloses the player's body).
 Here's how we might make a new one:

 	The prevailing wind is a direction that varies.
 The prevailing wind is southwest.

-Or "which varies" would also be allowed, as would the more traditional computing term "variable":
+Or `which varies` would also be allowed, as would the more traditional computing term `variable`:

 	The prevailing wind is a direction variable.
 The prevailing wind is southwest.

-A briefer way to do this is to use the word "initially", which alerts Inform to the possibility that the value will change in future:
+A briefer way to do this is to use the word `initially`, which alerts Inform to the possibility that the value will change in future:

 	The prevailing wind is initially southwest.

-This creates the variable and gives it an initial value all in one sentence.
+This _both_ creates the variable _and_ gives it an initial value, in a single sentence.

 It's not compulsory to give an initial value.
 If we do not, Inform will use the default value for its kind.
-(See the table in the Kinds index.)
+(For more on that, see [Default values of kinds].)
 For example, writing just

 	The grand tally is a number that varies.

-will start it at the value 0, because that's the default value for numbers.
+will start it at the value 0, because that's the default value for the kind `number`.

 We can have variables of any of the kinds of value, including new ones, but should watch out for a potential error.
 If we write:

 	The receptacle is a container that varies.

-in a world which has no containers at all, Inform will object, because it will be unable to put any initial value into the receptacle variable.
+in a world which has no `containers` at all, Inform will object, because it will be unable to put any initial value into the `receptacle` variable.
 A similar complaint will be made if we write:

 	Colour is a kind of value.
 The fashionable shade is a colour that varies.

-without ever having defined any colours.
+without ever having defined any `colours`.
 Something else we are not permitted is:

 	The receptacle is an open container that varies.

-because the openness of a given container may change during play, so that the value in the variable might suddenly become invalid even though the variable itself had not changed.
+because the openness of a given `container` may change during play, so that the value in the variable might suddenly become invalid even though the variable itself had not changed.

 As a final note on kinds, when Inform reads something like this:

 	Peter is a man.
 The accursed one is initially Peter.

-it has to make a decision about the kind of "accursed one".
-Peter is a "man", so Inform makes this a man that varies.
+it has to make a decision about the kind of `accursed one`.
+Peter is a `man`, so Inform makes this a `man that varies`.
 But this means it can't later to change to a woman called Jane, say, or a black hat.
 So Inform allows us to be override its guesses:

 	The accursed one is a thing that varies.
 	Peter is a man.
 The accursed one is initially Peter.